-- For the purpose of continuous improvement, we will continue to generate quantitative data and compare it to SSC, Ohio, and national trends. - In order to increase consistency and evaluation in the assessment process, assessment training for department chairs, full-time faculty and adjuncts, including College Credit Plus instructors, will be offered as needed. - We will continue to implement projects defined in the College Completion Plan 2022 2024. - We will review and update the GLOs, SLOs, and General Education Purpose Statement - We will track retention and enrollment data to measure the effectiveness of action plans from current and previous assessment periods. - We will implement student success ideas generated by Ohio's Student Success Leadership Institute. - In order to enhance awareness of the assessment process and maintain its level of priority throughout the year, the following activities will take place: - Advance advising guideline to ensure proper placement of students, including explaining the rigors of online courses - o Align courses with OT36, TAG, CTAG, ITAG and MTAG requirements - Analyze and evaluate data for future planning of programs/majors/certificates - o Blackboard training for faculty - o Communicate assessment processes to students - Conduct department "best practice" meetings, including adjunct and College Credit Plus instructors - Continue to conduct advisory committee meetings and implement best practices and curriculum modifications to meet business, health care, and industry needs - o Continue to advance tutoring services offered to students in all centers - Continue to review courses for Quality Matters standards - Θ Continue to improve co-requisite remediation - ${\odot}$ $\circ$ Continue to review curriculum and textbooks and identify best practices - o Continue tracking attrition rates to assess effectiveness of online delivery - o Continue assessment training for all faculty, including adjuncts - Continue mentoring of adjunct faculty by full-time faculty - Course mentors will continue to support adjunct faculty and ensure consistency of teaching methods and assessment strategies - Encourage faculty to visit and observe their colleagues' classes to develop new ideas and perspectives on teaching and assessing their students - Expand peer mentoring in open labs and in faculty lab courses - o Implement the new early alert process using Starfish, including sending kudos to students doing well - o Implement strategies to improve DFW courses, including addressing equity gaps - o Implement best practices for student engagement - o Implement revisions to the General Learning Outcomes and General Education Purpose Statement - $\circ$ $\;$ Improve inter-rater reliability in clinical evaluation of students - o Integrate industry/organizational best practices into classes - Monitor CCP course delivery - Promote student success resources for online learners
+- For the purpose of continuous improvement, we will continue to generate quantitative data and compare it to SSC, Ohio, and national trends. - In order to increase consistency and evaluation in the assessment process, assessment training for department chairs, full-time faculty and adjuncts, including College Credit Plus instructors, will be offered as needed. - We will continue to implement projects defined in the College Completion Plan 2024 2026. - We will pilot a new LMS, which is D2L. - We will track access, retention, completion, and transfer data to measure the effectiveness of action plans from current and previous assessment periods. - We will implement student success ideas generated by Ohio's Student Success Leadership Institute.

+- We will implement Title III initiatives that support student success. - In order to enhance awareness of the assessment process and maintain its level of priority throughout the year, the following activities will take place: - Advance advising guideline to ensure proper placement of students, including explaining the rigors of online courses - o Align courses with OT36, TAG, CTAG, ITAG and MTAG requirements - Analyze and evaluate data for future planning of programs/majors/certificates - Blackboard training for faculty - Communicate assessment processes to students - Conduct department "best practice" meetings, including adjunct and CCP/ECHS instructors - Continue to conduct advisory committee meetings and implement best practices and curriculum modifications to meet business, health care, and industry needs - Continue to advance tutoring services offered to students in all centers - o Continue to review courses for Quality Matters standards - Continue to improve co-requisite remediation - Continue to review curriculum and textbooks and identify best practices - o Continue tracking attrition rates to assess effectiveness of online delivery - o Continue assessment training for all faculty, including adjuncts - Continue mentoring of adjunct faculty by full-time faculty - o Continue early alert process using Starfish, including sending kudos to students doing well - Course mentors will continue to support adjunct faculty and ensure consistency of teaching methods and assessment strategies - Create new assignments and revise existing assignments - Encourage faculty to visit and observe their colleagues' classes to develop new ideas and perspectives on teaching and assessing their students - Evaluate new textbooks - o Expand peer mentoring in open labs and in faculty lab courses - Implement electronic lab - Implement new technology in clinical experiences - Implement strategies to improve DFW courses, including addressing equity gaps - o Implement best practices for student engagement - o Implement supplemental instruction in courses identified in Title III grant - Improve course accessibility features - o Improve inter-rater reliability in clinical evaluation of students - Integrate industry/organizational best practices into classes - Monitor CCP course delivery - o Participate in Teaching and Learning Center activities to gain best practices - Promote co-curricular learning - o Promote student success resources for online learners - Promote tutoring services and open lab time - Promote professional development for faculty and staff (co-curricular assessment) - o Provide more mentorship opportunities for adjunct clinical instructors

-- Promote tutoring services and open lab time - Promote professional development for faculty and staff (co-curricular assessment) - Provide more mentorship opportunities for adjunct clinical instructors - Provide tutoring opportunities to engineering technology students - o Review syllabi to ensure alignment of GLOs with course objectives and methods of evaluation - Review and revise lab manuals - Review and update course PowerPoints - Review the outcomes of faculty members, departments, divisions, and College student success goals - o Review GLOs and update as needed - o Track program enrollment data - Track equity outcomes in courses and programs - Update course/assignment rubrics - $\circ$ Use Starfish software to improve number of students receiving early alerts
+- Review all syllabi at the beginning of each semester to ensure alignment of GLOs with course objectives and methods of evaluation - Review syllabi to ensure alignment of GLOs with course objectives and methods of evaluation - Review and revise lab manuals - Review and update course PowerPoints - Review the outcomes of faculty members, departments, divisions, and College student success goals - Track program enrollment data - Track equity outcomes in courses and programs - Update course/assignment rubrics - \circ Use Starfish software to increase number of students receiving referrals to student services - Use ACUE Commons to gain best practices